DKMS-LSL/typeloader/user_manual/submission_ena.md

 If even one allele of the submission fails ENA's tests, ENA will refuse the whole submission.

-As a reply, you get a list of what problem was found for each problematic sample.
+As a reply, you get a list of what problem was found for each problematic sample, as well as the affected line numbers in the concatenated ENA file.
 (For your convenience, TypeLoader will automatically insert the appropriate allele name into these messages.)

 ![Pic](images/icon_important.png) **Best save these messages to a text document so you can work on correcting the problems later.**